smnandre/Twig/doc/deprecated.rst

 Operators
 ---------

+* The ``.`` operator allows accessing class constants as of Twig 3.15.
+  This can be a BC break if you don't use UPPERCASE constant names.

 * Using ``~`` in an expression with the ``+`` or ``-`` operators without using parentheses to clarify precedence triggers a deprecation as of Twig 3.15 (in Twig 4.0, ``+`` / ``-`` will have a higher precedence than ``~``).